800-922-2596 Call Now Book a Free Inspection

 Wasp Vs. Bee: How to Tell The Difference

-Wasps and bees are both members of the insect order Hymenoptera but they took very different evolutionary paths about a million years ago.
-While they are dangerous stinging insects that can be a summer nuisance, bees and wasps are also extremely beneficial members of their ecosystems.
+Wasp Vs. Bee: How to Tell The DifferenceWasps and bees are both members of the insect order Hymenoptera, yet they took very different evolutionary paths about a million years ago.
+Despite their reputation as dangerous stinging insects and a summer nuisance, bees and wasps are also extremely beneficial members of their ecosystems.

 Comparing Bees Vs. Wasps Appearance

-Bees are rounder with fuller bodies, thicker legs and most notably fuzzy hairs.
+Bees are rounder with fuller bodies, thicker legs, and most notably fuzzy hairs.
 These hairs help them collect pollen.

 Hornets are members of the wasp family but are typically larger in size.